isomerpages/pmo-stratgroup/media-centre/speeches/_posts/2020-02-28-speech-by-minister-josephine-teo-on-population-at-the-committee-of-supply-debate-2020.md

 * Let me just highlight one new initiative.
 As part of the Singapore Together movement, we are inviting Singaporeans to help craft the content for the Singapore Citizenship Journey – a compulsory programme for all who seek to take up Singapore citizenship.
 I am happy that many have stepped forward.

 * This will complement our existing efforts.
 For example, the People’s Association appoints Integration and Naturalisation Champions to help new citizens and PRs settle into their neighbourhoods.
-They organise chit-chat sessions, interest groups, and learning journeys to nudge newcomers make friends and get involved in the community.
+They organise chit-chat sessions, interest groups, and learning journeys to nudge newcomers to make friends and get involved in the community.

 * We continue to welcome Singaporeans’ views on how we can help newcomers better integrate into our society.